 Impact on home decor

-Air purifiers can blend seamlessly with your home’s style.
-Many models now sport sleek designs and neutral colors.
-They fit well in modern, minimalist, or traditional spaces.
-Some even double as art pieces or conversation starters.
+Air purifiers can easily match your home’s style.
+Many now have sleek designs and neutral colors.
+They look great in modern, minimalist, or traditional homes.
+Some even become art pieces or conversation starters.

-Your purifier’s look matters as much as its function.
-A bulky, ugly machine can ruin a room’s vibe.
-But a stylish one adds to your decor.
-It’s like picking the right lamp or vase.
-Next, let’s explore the tech advances making air purifiers smarter and more effective.
+The look of your purifier is important, just like its function.
+A big, ugly machine can mess up a room’s feel.
+But a stylish one can enhance your decor.
+It’s like choosing the perfect lamp or vase.
+Now, let’s look at the tech advances that make air purifiers smarter and more effective.

 Technological Advancements in Air Purifiers